Hydraxon91/WorkbooksCombined/Workbooks.md

 -> Answer: `The Virtual DOM` serves as an optimization technique to enhance the performance of web applications by minimizing the direct manipulation of the `Real DOM` and reducing unnecessary updates.

 ### When adding an item to an array, why is it necessary to pass a new array to the `useState` hook ?
 -> Answer:  In order to properly update the state and trigger a re-render of the component.
  This is because React uses referential equality to determine if the state has changed and needs to be updated.

--> Example: <br>
+-> Example:

 ```
 // Incorrect way (mutating the existing array)
 const [items, setItems] = useState([]);

 const addItem = (item) => {
   items.push(item); // Modifying the existing array directly
   setItems(items); // This would not trigger a re-render
 };

 // Correct way (creating a new array)
 const [items, setItems] = useState([]);

 const addItem = (item) => {
   const newItems = [...items, item]; // Creating a new array with the added item
   setItems(newItems); // This triggers a re-render
 };
 ```
 ### Describe what techniques or tools you use to debug a react app.
 -> Answer: Console.log: The simplest and most widely used debugging technique is adding console.log statements at various points in your code to output values or track the flow of execution.
 You can log state, props, function calls, or any other relevant information to the console.

+<div style="page-break-after: always; break-after: page;"></div>

 ### What is the difference between a react `class` component & a `functional` component ?

 -> Answer: `Class components` are created using JavaScript classes and have their own state, lifecycle methods, and instance (this).
 They are used for managing state and using lifecycle methods.